stephanzlatarev/norman/notes.md

 - add skill to defend nexus with probes when facing worker rush

 - test against norman's previous version & upload to arena

+- fix: chronoboost doesn't work the second time.
+Check if command is properly queued
+- fix: pylon location is changed during command.
+Check if command is properly queued.
+Check why issue more than one command.
+- fix: probe building pylon doesn't always go back to harvesting.
+Check why

 ============= MILESTONE 2a - Use stalkers in army